ghasedakapi/ghasedakapi.net-core/README.md

-# Ghasedak.core
+# Ghasedak.Core

   ghasedak.core .NET Core Helper Library

-## Adding Ghasedak.core libraries to your .NET Core project
+## Adding Ghasedak.Core libraries to your .NET Core project

-  The best and easiest way to add the Ghasedak.core libraries to your .NET Core project is to use the NuGet package manager.
+  The best and easiest way to add the Ghasedak.Core libraries to your .NET Core project is to use the NuGet package manager.

 ## Package Manager
-   Install-Package Ghasedak.Core -Version 1.0.1
+   Install-Package Ghasedak.Core -Version 1.0.5
 ## .NET CLI
-   dotnet add package Ghasedak.Core --version 1.0.1
+   dotnet add package Ghasedak.Core --version 1.0.5

 ## Simple Send